k3rber0s-code/simulation_engine/README.md

     - analyzes overall physical properties of the system (energies, pressure, temperature etc.)
     - stores info about particles themselves, particles in interactions, available reactions and other useful constants

-For simulation purposes, we will use Monte Carlo methods to generate next possible state and use *Smith-Triska* ( reactions) and *Metropolis* (movement) criterion to accept or reject it.
+For simulation purposes, we will use Monte Carlo methods to generate next possible state and use *Smith-Triska* reactions criterion to accept it of reject it.

 ## 2.2 I/O

 ### Input

-EDIT: Right now, only a simple script in main.cpp is supported, the Reader class is not implemented yet.
-The program reads a .txt file that stores properties about the system, possible reactions, number of particles of certain type (the type needs to be specified as well) and initial interactions.
+The program reads a .txt file (path added as a command line argument) that stores properties about the system, possible reactions, number of particles of certain type (the type needs to be specified as well) and initial interactions.
 The input file looks like this:

 ```
 # SYSTEM